apple/turicreate/userguide/drawing_classifier/README.md

 # Drawing Classification

+The Drawing Classifier is a toolkit focused on solving the task of classifying input from the Apple Pencil and/or mouse/touch input.
+This is the first effort towards bridging the gap between the Apple Pencil 2 and Core ML, which will further empower App Developers to build intelligent apps.
-Given a drawing, the drawing classifier assigns the drawing to one of a pre-determined number of labels.
+Given a drawing, the drawing classifier aims to classify the drawing as one of a pre-determined number of classes/labels.

 #### Loading Data